osesantos/jarbas/README.md

 - [x] Improve agent capabilities, by adding the possibility to scrape the web in real time, get an article and summarize it.
 - [x] Add the http://github/osesantos/resulto package to improve the error handling
 - [x] Add markdown support
+- [ ] Add gemini support
+- [ ] Add chat options to select the model to use, temperature, max tokens, etc.
+- [ ] Add chat option to copy the response to clipboard
+    - Use vim keybindings to copy the response, use the `y` key to copy the response
 - [ ] Allow user to show the current system prompt in chat
 - [ ] Add support for ollama - https://ollama.com/ - running in local cluster
 - [ ] Add support for gemini - https://www.google.com/intl/en_us/gemini/